 Commercialization rights and the oncology platform acquired by the Company have finite useful lives and are measured at cost less accumulated amortization and any accumulated impairment losses.
 Subsequent changes in the cash-based contingent consideration on the acquisition of intangible assets arising from the attainment of commercial milestones are recorded in the cost of the asset.
-Commercialization rights - EGRIFTA\ are amortized at fixed rates based on their estimated useful life of 111 months on a straight-line basis.
-Commercialization rights - Trogarzo\ North American Territory are amortized at fixed rates based on their estimated useful life of 142 months on a straight-line basis.
-Commercialization rights - Trogarzo\ European Territory and the oncology platform will be amortized over their estimated useful lives on a straight-line basis when the assets are available for use.
+Commercialization rights - EGRIFTA SV° are amortized at fixed rates based on their estimated useful life of 111 months on a straight-line basis.
+Commercialization rights - Trogarzo° North American Territory are amortized at fixed rates based on their estimated useful life of 142 months on a straight-line basis.
+Commercialization rights on a straight-line basis.
+Commercialization rights for the oncology platform will be amortized over the estimated useful life on a straight-line basis when the asset is available for use.